graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 </div>

 <!--
-- This shows our complete security architecture with federation directive-based authorization
+- This diagram shows our complete security architecture with federation directive-based authorization
 - The gateway validates JWT first to extract user identity and scopes
 - Then it checks all @authenticated and @requiresScopes directives in the query plan
 - If any field requires authentication or scopes the user doesn't have, the gateway immediately returns an authorization error